dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 #### Test Isolation

-This will prevent all access to the nginx Service.
-We can see the effect by trying to access the Service again.
+This will prevent all access to the nginx service.
+We can see the effect by trying to access the service again.

 ```
-# Run a Pod and try to access the `nginx` Service.
+# Run a Pod and try to access the `nginx` service.
 $ kubectl run --namespace=policy-demo access --rm -ti --image busybox /bin/sh
 Waiting for pod policy-demo/access-472357175-y0m47 to be running, status is Pending, pod ready: false